fabpot-graveyard/Pirum/README.markdown

 no external dependencies, no need for a database, and nothing needs to be installed or configured.

+As of Pirum 1.1, a composer repository is generated as well.

 More information can be found on the official [website](http://pirum.sensiolabs.org/).